crf8472/libarcstk/doc/texts/How_to_verify.md

 This is the easy part.

 @code{.cpp}
 	// Let's assume that you already have the following:

 	ARId      my_id        { /* calculated from your local audio or known */ };
 	Checksums my_checksums { /* calculated from your local audio */ };
-	DBAR      dbar         { /* from AccurateRips http response to my_id */ };
+	DBAR   their_checksums { /* from AccurateRip's http response for my_id */ };

-	// You use the AlbumVerifier since you have a single file and metadata:
+	// Let's use the AlbumVerifier since we have a single audio image file
+	// and its metadata:

 	AlbumVerifier verifier { my_checksums, my_id };

-	// This instance is now configured to match your local data agains the
+	// This instance is now set up to match your local data.
+Perform the match
-	// reference values from the DBAR instance:
+	// by passing the reference values from the DBAR instance:

-	const auto result { verifier.perform(dbar) };
+	const auto result { verifier.perform(their_checksums) };
 @endcode

+Note that function perform() accepts not only a DBAR object but a subclass of ChecksumSource.
+Abstract class ChecksumSource provides an interface to access checksum containers for verification.
+For any checksum container X that is to be wrapped for input to function perform(), create a subclass of ChecksumSourceOf<X>.
+Have a look at the code of class DBARSource for an example how to do it.

-Now, how to interpret the result?
+So, having performed the verification, how to interpret the result?

+The most coarse-grained way would be to simply check if verification was a total success and the audio data was verified to be accurate.

-The most coarse-grained way would be a call of result->all_tracks_verified() that will immediately tell you whether your input data matches the reference values completely.
+Function all_tracks_verified() will just tell you whether your input data matches the reference values completely.
 It is a boolean value that just says "it's accurate" or "it's not".

-The most fine-grained way is to query the result for any triple of <block, track, type> by just calling result->track(i, j, flag).
-This will tell you, whether track j in block i matches for algorithm flag.
-(It will also tell you, whether your reference checksums are v1 or v2 if you did not already know it.)

-If your verification returned "not accurate", you may be interested in some mid-level kind of analysis, that can be done by looking at the best matching block first.
-This may be the most interesting part of the reference data, since it is the closest match you got.

-A call of result->best_block() tells you the index of the reference checksum block within the DBAR instance that has the most matches.
-If there are multiple blocks that all match, best_block() will return the first.

 @code{.cpp}
-	const auto best = result->best_block();
+	if (result->all_tracks_verified())
+	{
+		// Success!
+Take the relevant actions
+		// ...
+	} else
+	{
+		// Not a complete success at least.
+		// ...
+	}
 @endcode

-The resulting object is a std::tuple that can be inspected by 0 (index), 1 (algorithm) or 2 (number of not matching tracks).
+If your verification returned "not accurate", you may be interested in some mid-level kind of analysis, that can be done by inspecting the best matching block of the reference checksums.

+This block may be the most interesting part of the reference data, since it is the closest match you got.
+The best block is that block within the DBAR instance that has the most matching tracks.
+If there are multiple blocks that all match equally well, best_block() will return the last matching ARCSv2 block of them.
+A best block can only be v1 if there is no at least equally good block that is v2.

+@code{.cpp}
+	const auto best { result->best_block() };
+@endcode

+A call of result->best_block() provides you with 3 values:
+  * the index of the reference checksum block within the DBAR instance,
+  * the type of algorithm of the checksums within this respective block, and
+  * the total number of mismatches in this block.

+Currently, there is no API to access those values.
+The resulting object is a std::tuple.
+Use std::get with the index values 0 (int for index), 1 (bool whether it is v2 or not) or 2 (int for total number of mismatching tracks in this block).

 Get the best block from the DBAR instance and print it along with your calculated data.
-The code example shows you how to do that in a very basic way.
+The code example ``albumverify`` shows you how to do that in a very basic way.

+The most fine-grained way of inspection is to query the result object for any triple of <b, t, flag> of a block index, a track index, and an algorithm type (ARCSv1 or ARCSv2).
+This is achieved by result->track(b, t, flag).

+This will tell you, whether track t in block b matches for algorithm type flag.

+@code{.cpp}

+	auto b { 0 };
+	auto t { 1 };
+	auto is_v2 { true };

+	if (result->track(b, t, is_v2)
+	{
+		// The v2 value for track j in block i matches!
+	}
+@endcode

 #### Verifying a set of files